interconnectDiabetes/interconnectDocker/README.md

 running instance of opal/agate/rserver/mongodb and datashield necessary on the [Docker](https://www.docker.com/) platform.

-The easiest way to follow this guide is to git clone, or download this directory onto the machine that will serve as the Docker server, and follow the guide with the command line interface open within this directory.
+The easiest way to follow this guide is to `git clone`, or download this directory onto the machine that will serve as the Docker server, and follow the guide with the command line interface open within this directory.

 ## Prerequisites
 As a prerequisite, the docker engine needs to be installed to create the docker instance and run it.
 The process is slightly different depending on the operating system it is installed on.
-This section will describe the installation on a Debian/Ubuntu 14.04 server on the command line interface.
-Installation instructions for Windows and Ubuntu can be found on the docker documentaion portal ([Windows](https://docs.docker.com/docker-for-windows/) and [Mac](https://docs.docker.com/docker-for-mac/)).
-If docker is already installed please move onto the next section titled 'Docker Compose's
+This section will describe the installation of the docker engine on a Debian/Ubuntu 14.04 server on the command line interface.
+Installation instructions for Windows and Ubuntu can be found on the docker documentation portal ([Windows](https://docs.docker.com/docker-for-windows/) and [Mac](https://docs.docker.com/docker-for-mac/)).
+If docker is already installed please move onto the next
+section: 'Docker Compose'.

 ### Pre-Prerequisites
-Docker requires a 64-bit installation of the Ubuntu installation, and the linux kernel version must be higher than 3.10.
+Docker requires a 64-bit installation of the Ubuntu installation, and the Linux kernel version must be higher than 3.10.
 To check your current kernel version, use `uname -r`:

 ```